Back to PART 1 & 6 Complaints

 "Allegations of giving false testimony during a judicial process are of a serious criminal nature and the OFT is not authorised to investigate these types complaints, but the Queensland Police Service (QPS) may be able to consider your complaint under the relevant section of the criminal code.
 If QPS investigations result in a prosecution against a person that is the holder of a real estate agent or real estate salesperson registration certificate, the OFT will then be able to consider the person's suitability to remain licensed or registered".

-This Response is Exhibit "C" within the Affidavit included with the Form 40 Application, listed as document number 8 in the above list of documents that were intended to be before the SMF at the Appeal hearing.
+This Response is Exhibit "C" within the Affidavit included with the Form 40 Application, listed as document number 8 in the above list of documents that were intended to be before the SMF at the Appeal hearing, and which gave the following reason for the Application:

 Complaint 6